SAP-samples/teched2022-DA160/exercises/ex00/README_ExOverview.md

 # Exercise Overview

 We structured the overvall exercise in a way, that we created a
-  * **Fast Track** for anyone eager to finish early and enjoy exploring the system on your own and
+  * **Fast Track** for anyone eager to finish early and enjoy exploring the system on your own.
   * **Optional Exercises** if you want to learn more about the solution especially how to create tables, ER models and Business Layer models.

 <br>![](images/DA160.jpg)